arnenoori/scarlett-assistant/web/scripts/README.md

 #### Step 3: Set Up Environment Variables

+(you can just change the given .env.local.example file to .env.local)

 1. **Create a `.env` File** in the root of your project directory:
    ```text
    NEXT_PUBLIC_SUPABASE_URL=your_supabase_url